otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/13-google-maps.md

 </shape>
 ```

-This will style each marker's info window.
+It will style each marker's info window.
 More about this soon.

 In the `ui` package, create a new package called `map`.
 In this directory create two new files called `MapFragment.kt` and `AttractionInfoWindow.kt`.